 Step by Step

 When we look at the Buddhist teachings, we can see that they are in stages.
 One insight follows another, and it’s important to respect this because if we just say, “I want to become a Buddha so I can help all sentient beings” without any basis for it, then it’s just meaningless words.
 Are we really aiming to liberate and bring to enlightenment every insect in the universe?
 Probably not.
 It requires an almost unimaginable scope of mind to actually aim for that and really mean it, and so we have to build up to that gradually.
-We do that by examining each of the teachings with what I translate as the “four axioms,” the four points of view for examining something, and we start with the most basis points of the Dharma.
+We do that by examining each of the teachings with what I translate as the “four axioms,” the four points of view for examining something, and we start with the most basic points of the Dharma.

 As an example, then, of using the four axioms, let’s think and meditate on death and impermanence.
 I’m choosing this perhaps for a little bit of a selfish reason, because my closest friend died last week.
 Anyhow, the four axioms are: